tinatsina/c3labs/README.md

 Basic business website

 Teachlead message of commit
 I have created an account and I hope Eyasu and enoch have also done the same.
 Yours truly, the father of C programming language and also the maker of the Kumbulabulushula 505000.
 Tinaye Tsinakwadi.Also the most handsome person in EIE?
+I am slo the chief in command of my class.
+The undisputed man in charge, the Brigadier general.
 Thank you!

 Enochify Files.